Rick and Nicky

 An Unengaged People Group

-A people group that has no known on-site active church-planting underway.
+A people group that has no known on-site active church-planting currently underway. (adapted from Joshua Project)

 An Engaged People Group